EvanSpangler/evanspangler.github.io/content/about.md

 **Email:** contact@evanspangler.com

-**Availability:** Remote consulting nationwide, with on-site services available for installations, assessments, and integration work.
+**Availability:** Remote consulting nationwide, with on-site services for installations, assessments, and integration work.

 We typically respond within one business day.